szabgab/perlmaven.com/sites/en/pages/testing-a-simple-tcpip-server.md

 ## Waiting for the banner

 Once our connection is established, the server is supposed to send a welcome message to the client.
-It is sometimes called a <b>banner</b>.
+It is sometimes called a **banner**.
 So we tell the telnet client to wait for a sign that should be the end of the banner.
 As our application does not have a `prompt` we have to rely on the expected content.
 So we call the `waitfor` method of the `Net::Telnet` object with a regular expression.
 For historical reasons this needs to be a regex inside a string.
 That's why we have both single-quote `'` and a slash `/`.